openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The value of ``Object`` type can be compared to a value of any reference type.
+A value of type ``Object`` can be compared to a value of any reference type.

-The following example illustrates equality with a value of ``Object`` type:
+The following example illustrates an equality with a value of type ``Object``:

 .. code-block:: typescript
    :linenos:

     function equToString(a: Object, b: string): boolean {
         return a == b
     }

     equToString("aa", "aa") // true, string equality
     equToString(1,  "aa") // false, not compatible types